aimldl/envs-and-tools/computing_environments/kubernetes/tutorials/2_1-Learn Kubernetes Basics.md

 - Update the containerized application with a new software version.
 - Debug the containerized application.

-The tutorials use Katacoda to run a virtual terminal in your web browser that runs Minikube, a small-scale local deployment of Kubernetes that can run anywhere.
+The tutorials use **an actual Kubernetes cluster installed and configured on on-premise computers.** The official tutorial uses Katacoda to run a virtual terminal in your web browser that runs Minikube, a small-scale local deployment of Kubernetes that can run anywhere.
 There's no need to install any software or configure anything; each interactive tutorial runs directly out of your web browser itself.

 ## What can Kubernetes do for you?